melatonein5/Advent-of-Code-2025/README.md

 ## Day 1: Secret Entrance
 > There are two parts to this problem.

+"Due to new security protocols, the password is locked in the safe below.
+Please see the attached document for the new combination."

 This problem involves a safe with a dial.
 The safe has a dial with only an arrow on it; around the dial are the numbers 0 through 99 in order.
 As you turn the dial, it makes a small click noise as it reaches each number.

 The puzzle input contains a sequence of rotations, one per line, which tell you how to open the safe.
 A rotation starts with an L or R which indicates whether the rotation should be to the left (toward lower numbers) or to the right (toward higher numbers).
 Then, the rotation has a distance value which indicates how many clicks the dial should be rotated in that direction.